Algebraic independence of the Carlitz period and its hyperderivatives: Introduction

 \begin{thm} (see Theorem~\ref{thm:pitilde-hypertrancendental})\\ The Carlitz period $\pitilde$ is hypertranscendental over $K=\Fq(\theta)$, i.e.~the set $\{\hdth{n}{\pitilde} \mid n\geq 0\}$ is algebraically independent over $K$. \end{thm}

+Recently, Namoijam proved an even more general result on hypertranscendence of periods and quasi-periods of Drinfeld modules using differential algebraic geometry in positive characteristic (see \cite[Thm.~1.1.5]{cn:arhpldm}).
+In the case of the Carlitz module, her Theorem 1.1.5 specializes to Theorem~\ref{thm:pitilde-hypertrancendental}.
+In the second main theorem of \cite{cn:arhpldm}, Namoijam extended Theorem 1.1.5 further to also include logarithms of algebraic points.

-Our proof of this fact is similar to the proof of Thm.~8.1 in \cite{am:ptmaip} where we proved algebraic independence for the coordinates of a fundamental period $\pitilde_n=\transp{(z_1,\ldots, z_n)}$ of the $n$-th Carlitz tensor power $C^{\otimes n}$ ($n\geq 1$).
+Our proof of Theorem~\ref{thm:pitilde-hypertrancendental} is similar to the proof of Theorem~8.1 in \cite{am:ptmaip} where we proved algebraic independence for the coordinates of a fundamental period $\pitilde_n=\transp{(z_1,\ldots, z_n)}$ of the $n$-th Carlitz tensor power $C^{\otimes n}$ ($n\geq 1$) if $n$ is prime to the characteristic.
 Furthermore, these two proofs reveal a link between the hyperderivatives of $\pitilde$ and the coordinates of $\pitilde_n$.
-For stating it, we consider the $t$-linear extensions of the hyperdifferential operators $\hdthe{n}$ to $\KI(\lambda_\theta)(t)$ which we still denote by $\hdthe{n}$.